-Jonathan Beever is a postdoctoral scholar at The Rock Ethics Institute at Penn State University.
-Beever received his Ph.D. from the Department of Philosophy at Purdue University in December 2012.
+Jonathan Beever is an Assistant Professor in the Department of Philoosphy and the Texts & Technology Program at the University of Central Florida.
+Beever completed postdoctoral appointments at both The Rock Ethics Institute at Penn State University and the Weldon School of Biomedical Engineering at Purdue University.
+He received his Ph.D. from the Department of Philosophy at Purdue University in December 2012.
 His dissertation entitled The Semiotic Foundation of an Ecological Ethic articulates an ecological approach to intrinsic value in the natural world.
 He is the co-founder of the Purdue Lectures in Ethics, Policy, and Science, an ongoing seminar series in bioethics at Purdue University (www.purdue.edu/bioethics) and the Research Ethics Lecture Series at Penn State University(http://rockethics.psu.edu/events/event-collections/research-ethics-series).

 To order my book, please visit: